ThundeRatz/travesim/README.md

 ## 🎈 Intro

-It is necessary to cone the project inside a catkin workspace.
+It is necessary to clone the project inside a catkin workspace.
 To create a workspace, refer to [this link](http://wiki.ros.org/catkin/Tutorials/create_a_workspace)

 To run the simulation with one controlable robot